MicrosoftDocs/azure-devops-yaml-schema/task-reference/packer-build-v1.md

 **`deployScriptPath`** - **Deployment script**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies the relative path to powershell script (for Windows) or shell script (for Linux) which deploys the package.
+Specifies the relative path to the powershell script (for Windows) or the shell script (for Linux) which deploys the package.
 This script should be contained in the package path selected above.
 Supports a minimatch pattern.
 Example path: `deploy/**/scripts/windows/deploy.ps1`.
 <!-- :::editable-content-end::: -->
 <br>